canonical/netplan.io/examples.md

       dhcp4: true
 ```

-If instead a user wishes to set a static IP address the addresses key is used to set the IP address, IPv4 or IPv6, that is desired for the interface along with the subnet prefix length (e.g. /24).
-The user can also provide gateway and DNS information here as well:
+To instead set a static IP address, use the addresses key, which takes a list of (IPv4 or IPv6), addresses along with the subnet prefix length (e.g. /24).
+Gateway and DNS information can be provided as well:

 ```yaml
 network: